procount/pinn/README_PINN.md

 From v3.5.2, PINN can automatically detect which of the 2 HDMI ports are connected and switch to using the correct one.
 If both are connected, it will use HDMI 0.
 If the DSI touchscreen is attached, this will take precedence over the 2 HDMI ports.

-If you don't have a keyboard, you can still change the display mode used by PINN through editing the `recovery.cmdline` file in the root PINN directory prior to first boot and appending the following argument:
+If you don't have a keyboard, you can still change the display mode used by PINN through editing the `cmdline.txt` file in the root PINN directory prior to first boot and appending the following argument:
 - `display=<display mode number>` (e.g. `display=1` or `display=3`)

 ---